ApolloZhu/AR-Lipstick/README.md

 List of lipstick colors (and their names/brands in Chinese) are from [Ovilia/lipstick](https://github.com/Ovilia/lipstick).

-I never figured out how and if [grizzly3ear/lipster-mobile](https://github.com/grizzly3ear/lipster-mobile) works, but it does point me to Vision.framework and FirebaseMLVision.
+I never figured out how and if [grizzly3ear/lipster-mobile](https://github.com/grizzly3ear/lipster-mobile) works, but it does point me to Vision.framework and FirebaseMLVision (predecessor of MLKit Face Detection).